 If you’re planning on winter hiking or using your hiking boots for backpacking trips or any kind of long-term trek or an overnight trip, you’re usually better off choosing superior waterproof hiking boots rather than other hiking shoes that are breathable.

-When starting out as a hiker, pay close attention to whether a hiking boot has steel reinforcement.
+When starting out as a hiker, pay close attention to whether a hiking boot has protective reinforcement.

-This reinforcement could be in the toe box or heel support, made from steel or other heavy metals, providing crucial protection against serious foot injuries.
+This reinforcement could be in the toe box or heel support, made from TPU, providing crucial protection against serious foot injuries.

 Another important material factor is the use of full-grain leather in hiking footwear.